venaktesan/sonarfrontendreporter/ihorse.sonarfrontend.reporter/README.md

 Sonar Web Frontend Reporter support for Visual Studio Code that provides on-the-fly feedback to developers on new bugs and quality issues injected into their code.(CSS,TYPESCRIPT,HTML,JAVASCRIPT,SASS,ANGULARJS).Not publish Officially in Vscode Extension.

 ## Important
+1. https://github.com/venaktesan/sonarfrontendreporter  Source download from this git url.

+2. After paste the download plugin inside this location ->C:\Users\xxx\.vscode\extensions\

+3. Open cmd prompt go to this location ->C:\Users\xxx\.vscode\extensions\ihorse.sonarfrontend.reporter.

+4. Run this commands one by one npm install and npm install sonar-web-frontend-reporters -g .

 ## Extension settings